Chalk home page

 └── requirements.txt

 You can read more in our docs about the different kinds of features and the different kinds of resolvers that you can write.
-If you would like guidance on how to structure your feature sets and resolvers, please reach out in your support channel!
+If you would like guidance on how to structure your feature classes and resolvers, please reach out in your support channel!

-Deploy and Query
+Deploy and query

 Now, you can deploy the features and resolvers that you wrote!
 You can deploy to production by using the chalk apply command.
 During development, we recommend that you use chalk apply --branch {BRANCH_NAME} to deploy to the branch server, which allows multiple people to work concurrently in one environment, and also enables more performant deploys.